noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	// focusing on handling registration
 	if ('serviceWorker' in navigator) {
 		(async () => {
+			// Register (create/update) a service worker
+			// scope === used for navigation matching
+			// only the sw whose scope matches the url will be considered 'controller'
+			// an sw cant control a parent path (think rest api paths)
+			// so only specify scope if this sw is intended to control a child path
-			// Register a service worker hosted at the root of the
+			// the default scope (i.e './') is the service workers location (usually at the root of the site)
-			// site using the default scope.
+			// e.g. if you include a sw at poop.com/toilet
-			const registration = await navigator.serviceWorker.register('/sw.js');
+			// its scope will be all paths under the toilet const registration = await navigator
+				.serviceWorker
+				.register('relative/path/to/sw.js', { scope: ./ });

 		})();